Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: Introduction

-which is well defined and independent of the choice of $x\in X$ by the triangle inequality.
-Translation lengths were first considered for $X$ a Riemannian manifold, but the notion arises frequently when considering actions on more general spaces.
-The many well-known results where translation lengths play an important role include the work of Gromoll--Wolf on actions on nonpositively-curved manifolds \cite{gromollwolf:some} and work of Gersten--Short on biautomaticity \cite{gerstenshort:rational}.
+(It is independent of $x$ by the triangle inequality.)
+In a classical situation, $X$ is the universal cover of a Riemannian manifold $M$, with $G=\pi_1M$, and $\tau_X(g)$ corresponds to the length of a geodesic in $M$ representing the conjugacy class of $g$.
+However, translation lengths are much more broadly applicable, for instance in work of Gromoll--Wolf on actions on nonpositively-curved manifolds \cite{gromollwolf:some} and work of Gersten--Short on biautomaticity \cite{gerstenshort:rational}.

-While the precise values of the function $\tau_X$ depend on the choices of both $X$ and the action, many properties of the image of $\tau_X$ are not.
-For instance, if $G$ acts isometrically on $X$ and $Y$ and they admit a $G$--equivariant $(K,K)$--quasi-isometry, then $\frac{1}{K}\tau_X(g)\leq \tau_Y(g)\leq K\tau_X(g)$ for any $g\in G$.
-One consequence is that the set of loxodromic isometries (those $g\in G$ for which $\tau_X(g)>0$) is invariant depends only on the $G$--equivariant quasi-isometry type of $X$.
+While the precise values of the function $\tau_X$ depend on both $X$ and the action, many properties of the image of $\tau_X$ (the translation length \emph{spectrum}) do not.
+For instance, if $G$ acts isometrically on $X$ and $Y$ and they admit a $G$--equivariant $(K,K)$--quasi-isometry, then $\frac{1}{K}\tau_X\leq \tau_Y\leq K\tau_X$.
+In particular, $g\in G$ is loxodromic with respect to $X$ (i.e., $\tau_X(g)>0$) if and only if it is loxodromic with respect to $Y$.

-A $G$--action on $X$ is \emph{translation discrete} if there is a constant $\tau_0>0$ such that, for each $g\in G$, either $\langle g\rangle$ has bounded orbits in $X$ (in particular, $\tau_X(g)=0$), or $\tau_X(g)\geq \tau_0$.
-Translation discreteness is also invariant under $G$--equivariant quasi-isometries.
-In this paper, we consider translation discreteness in two main settings: for $X$ a proper Cayley graph; and for (improper) actions on hyperbolic spaces arising in the context of hierarchically hyperbolic groups.
+A $G$--action on $X$ is \emph{translation discrete} if there is a constant $\tau_0>0$ such that for each $g\in G$, either $\langle g\rangle$ has bounded orbits in $X$ (in particular, $\tau_X(g)=0$), or $\tau_X(g)\geq \tau_0$.
+The above shows that translation discreteness is invariant under equivariant quasi-isometries.
+In this paper, we consider translation discreteness in two main settings: for $X$ a proper Cayley graph of $G$; and for (improper) actions on hyperbolic spaces arising in the context of hierarchically hyperbolic groups.